SolarArbiter/solarforecastarbiter-core/docs/source/api.rst

 Tasks
 -----

-Perform a sequence of valdiation steps.
-Used by the API to initiate valdiation.
+Perform a sequence of validation steps.
+Used by the API to initiate validation.

 .. autosummary::
    :toctree: generated/